Eschscholzia californica aka Californian Poppy

 Californian Poppy, California Poppy, California Sunlight

-How to care for Californian Poppy
+How difficult is it to take care of Californian Poppy

 With its straightforward care requirements, Californian Poppy is a hassle-free plant that anyone can enjoy.